BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 ANXIETY THERAPY IN BURNABY

-What is Anxiety Therapy and How Does it Work?
+What is Anxiety Counselling and How Does it Work?

 We all experience anxiety.
 For some, anxiety can become a constant and overwhelming part of their everyday life.
 Whether you experience anxiety as incessant worries or as distressing and uncomfortable physical symptoms, the weight of anxiety can feel consuming and crippling.
-It can limit your ability to think clearly, to feel in control and your ability to do things you want to be able to do.
+It can limit your ability to think clearly, feel in control and do things you want to be able to do.

 Anxiety therapy offers a compassionate space where you can begin to understand your anxiety and learn strategies that allow you to effectively work with anxious thoughts and the physical symptoms of anxiety.
 These tools will allow you to gain confidence in your ability to manage anxiety so that you can begin to take back control of your life.